hey-ape/ronald-ecomm/README.md

-# XL eComm
+# Ronald eComm
-_This is an eComm buildout for my dad's website._
+_This is an eComm buildout for practice towards building my dad's website._

 ## Special Modules used
 * Drupal Commerce